Education Overview

 Education & Outreach

-Training the next generation of health care providers and researchers and educating the community
+We are training the next generation of health care providers and researchers and educating the community.

-Through our unique paraprofessional training programs, we are increasing the number of behavioral health paraprofessionals trained to work with children and families impacted by opioid use disorder and other substance use disorders in Southern Arizona counties.
-PeerWORKS will establish relationships with community partners and promote experiential and collaborative training through team-based models of care in integrated, primary care, and interprofessional health settings.
+Through our unique paraprofessional training programs, we are increasing the number of behavioral health paraprofessionals trained to work with people with substance use disorders and children and families impacted by opioid use disorder and other substance use disorders in Southern Arizona.

-Since its inception in 2020, the Comprehensive Center for Pain and Addiction and our members have:
+Since its inception in 2020, the Comprehensive Center for Pain & Addiction and our members have:

-• spearheaded the development of a minor degree in substance use disorder, and;
+• Spearheaded the development of a minor degree in substance use disorder.

 Project FUTRE